JoyCuratoR/brainyquotebot/README.md

 # Brainy Quote Automated Twitter Bot

 Huge thank you to Matt Dray for providing the tutorial and basic framework for this project, I wouldn't have known where to start.
 You can find the guide and documentation [here](https://github.com/matt-dray/londonmapbot).
-Additionally, the idea to build a bot that webscrapes content instead of using an API came from this repo [here](https://github.com/TimTeaFan/rstatspkgbot).
+Additionally, the idea to build a bot that webscrapes content instead of using an API came from this repo [here](https://github.com/TimTeaFan/rstatspkgbot) and the guide I used to help me with Task Scheduler is [here](https://rpubs.com/mccannecology/54352).

 ## The Premise
 Even before beginning my data analytics journey, automation has always fascinated me.
 Building an automated Twitter bot isn't anything complex in terms of what can be automated but it's a simple start.
 In this tutorial, we'll be building a bot that scrapes HTML nodes from a site called Brainy Quote and use Windows Task Scheduler to automate posting on Twitter.